 The law requires an employer to reasonably accommodate an employee’s disability, unless doing so would cause significant difficulty or expense for the employer.
 A reasonable accommodation is any change in the work environment to help a person with a disability apply for a job, perform the duties of the job, or enjoy the benefits and privileges of employment.
 An employer is not required to accommodate a disability if doing so would cause undue burden to the employer’s business in light of the employer’s size, financial resources, and other needs of the business.

-If you believe you have been a victim of disability discrimination in employment or are currently experiencing disability discrimination in the workplace, contact Rossman Law Group today.
+If you believe you have been a victim of disability discrimination in employment or are currently experiencing discrimination in the workplace, contact the discrimination attorneys at Rossman Law Group in Boise, Idaho, today.
 Claims for disability discrimination under the ADA and/or under the Idaho Human Rights Act must first be filed with the Idaho Human Rights Commission before such claims can be pursued in Court.
 If you want to file a disability discrimination lawsuit, contact Rossman Law Group today.
 Our disability discrimination lawyers will help you navigate through every step of the process to produce the most favorable legal outcome.